Brzesko – grave no 1 / no 2Borough of Brzesko, Brzesko District, Małopolskie Voivodship

-On 13 April 1942 Gestapo and military police murdered 50 Jews.
+On 13 April 1942 the Gestapo and military police murdered 50 Jews.
 The victims were buried in two mass graves, 25 people in each of them; their dimensions were 4 x 5 metres.

-On 18 June 1942 Gestapo and military police murdered 200 Jews.
-A document taken from the archive of the District Commission for the Prosecution of Crimes against the Polish Nation (a file, Brzesko District, surveys, 1968, Brzesko District’s citizens who died within the area of Brzesko District, Krakowskie Voivodeship – IPN Kr 1/1312/2) mentions the following names of Jews who on that day, i.e. 18 June 1942, were shot to death in Brzesko: Strauber Chaim /Zygmunt/, Schmaus H. – Doctor of Law, judge, Sttiel M. – Doctor of Medicine, Sttiel Ch. – dentist and secondary school pupils: Birnbaum, Eliasz, Brandstatter Ewa, Brandstatter Leja, Brandstatter Dwoira, Blonder Maks, Blum Artur, Bien-Stock Sara, Beider Bela, Blonder Chaja, Borgenicht Hinda, Deiches Jerzy, Einchorn Malka, Einchorm Beniamin, Frendlich Jozef, Fruchman Regina, Furst Laura, Furst Marian, Furst Estera, Gartenberg Selda, Geltberger Leon, Gerberger Chaim, Goldman Ryfka, Goldman Berta, Goldstein Mendel, Grun Mojżesz, Grunbaum Zofia, Hofstadter Szyja, Hofstadter Sara, Jakubowicz Szymon, Jakubowicz Emil, Kanner Aaron, Kanner Leib, Klapholtz Gustaw, Kaffer Gitla, Kleinberger Chana, Klauter Herman, Loffel-Holtz Juda, Loffel-Holtz Juda, Loffelholtz Regina, Langsdorf Chaim, Lindner Anna, Peltz Hirsh, Pomeranz Benzion, Reibach Bronisław, Riegelhaupt Lazar, Rothkopf Chaja, Schapira Jakub, Schiff Samuel, Schnur Mendel, Siedlisker Ekiwa, Stinlauf Mendel, Stinlauf Herman, Stinlauf Arie Leib, Sibermann Chane, Spelmann Rachela, Schindler Estera, Theemann Anna, Theemann Wolf, Ullmann Estera, Weinbrener Kazimiera and Weinbrener Lidia.
+On 18 June 1942 the Gestapo and military police murdered 200 Jews.
+A document taken from the archive of the the Regional Commission for the Examination of Crimes against the Polish Nation (a file, Brzesko District, surveys, 1968, Brzesko District’s citizens who died within the area of Brzesko District, Krakowskie Voivodeship – IPN Kr 1/1312/2) mentions the following names of Jews who on that day, i.e. 18 June 1942, were shot to death in Brzesko: Strauber Chaim /Zygmunt/, Schmaus H. – Doctor of Law, judge, Sttiel M. – Doctor of Medicine, Sttiel Ch. – dentist and secondary school pupils: Birnbaum, Eliasz, Brandstatter Ewa, Brandstatter Leja, Brandstatter Dwoira, Blonder Maks, Blum Artur, Bien-Stock Sara, Beider Bela, Blonder Chaja, Borgenicht Hinda, Deiches Jerzy, Einchorn Malka, Einchorm Beniamin, Frendlich Jozef, Fruchman Regina, Furst Laura, Furst Marian, Furst Estera, Gartenberg Selda, Geltberger Leon, Gerberger Chaim, Goldman Ryfka, Goldman Berta, Goldstein Mendel, Grun Mojżesz, Grunbaum Zofia, Hofstadter Szyja, Hofstadter Sara, Jakubowicz Szymon, Jakubowicz Emil, Kanner Aaron, Kanner Leib, Klapholtz Gustaw, Kaffer Gitla, Kleinberger Chana, Klauter Herman, Loffel-Holtz Juda, Loffel-Holtz Juda, Loffelholtz Regina, Langsdorf Chaim, Lindner Anna, Peltz Hirsh, Pomeranz Benzion, Reibach Bronisław, Riegelhaupt Lazar, Rothkopf Chaja, Schapira Jakub, Schiff Samuel, Schnur Mendel, Siedlisker Ekiwa, Stinlauf Mendel, Stinlauf Herman, Stinlauf Arie Leib, Sibermann Chane, Spelmann Rachela, Schindler Estera, Theemann Anna, Theemann Wolf, Ullmann Estera, Weinbrener Kazimiera and Weinbrener Lidia.

-On 22 December 1942 Gestapo and military police murdered several dozen Jews, including: Apel Chaim (son), Apel Dora (mother), Apel Herman (son), Apel Jakub (father), Apel Mendel (son), Ebenholz Chaim, Ebenholz Mendel, Mikołajewicz Regina, Mikołajewicz Tobiasz.
+On 22 December 1942 the Gestapo and military police murdered several dozen Jews, including: Apel Chaim (son), Apel Dora (mother), Apel Herman (son), Apel Jakub (father), Apel Mendel (son), Ebenholz Chaim, Ebenholz Mendel, Mikołajewicz Regina, Mikołajewicz Tobiasz.
 Bodies of the victims were buried on the cemetery.